alexkneale/alexkneale.github.io-block-breaker/README.md

 ## Basic

-We start with creating a basic version of block breaker
+We start with creating a basic version of block breaker.
+Here is our plan for basic version (06/07/2025)

 ### HTML